Show Filters

 Conclusion

-In summary, the returns available through a shared services model represent a significant cost-savings opportunity for companies.
-Labor savings resulting from the new model show the most significant cost-savings opportunity.
+In summary, the returns available through a shared services model represent a significant cost-saving opportunity for companies.
+Labor savings from the new model represent the most significant shared services cost-saving opportunity.
 These savings are typically achieved through better alignment of staff resources to work performed and increased leverage of technology to automate processes.
-Implementation costs vary across organizations but typically include technology, facilities, implementation support, and severance.
-Conducting a thorough business case analysis is critical for gaining support for a shared services model, and ultimately impacts the success of the organization.
+Shared services implementation costs vary across organizations but typically include technology, facilities, implementation support, and severance.
+Conducting a thorough business case analysis is critical to gaining support for a shared services model and ultimately impacts the organization’s success.

 Looking ahead, the growing influence of artificial intelligence may further reshape these projections.
-As organizations assess future business cases, AI-driven automation and analytics are likely to shift both the scale and composition of savings, reducing human effort in some areas by 30%-60% while redefining the work that remains to focus on higher-value analysis and decision support.
-However, none of this is achieved without investment and transition planning, both of which will influence a business case.
+As organizations assess future business cases, AI-driven automation and analytics are likely to shift both the scale and composition of savings within the conventional shared services model, reducing human effort in some areas by 30%-60% while redefining the work that remains to focus on higher-value analysis and decision support.
+However, none of this is achieved without investment and transition planning, both of which will influence a shared services business case.

 Organizations considering shared services or making a significant enhancement to their existing shared services operations should start with a clear, data-driven business case.
-ScottMadden can help assess your current state, define opportunities, and develop a case that builds leadership alignment for change.
+ScottMadden can help assess your current state, identify opportunities, and develop a case to build leadership alignment for change.